fuelbyramen/Intigriti-XSS-Challenges/0521/0521-Challenge-solution.md

 # Curious case of esoteric functionality in JavaScript #

 ## Intro #
 Intigriti hosts monthly(?) a Cross-Site Scripting (XSS) challenge for hackers, that are curious and want to do a CTF like challenges related to javascript.
 These challenges range from medium to extremely hard.
-This month or to be more precise last months challenge was crafted by GrumpinouT as part of bachelor thesis, which intrigued my curiosity.
-I'd very much like to read it!
+This month or to be more precise last months challenge was crafted by GrumpinouT as part of a bachelor thesis, which intrigued my curiosity.

-Anyways I've recently felt the need to improve my Cross-Site Scripting skills and I've found that intigriti's challenges are hard and interesting and althought I've not managed to solve few of them due to the lack of time I have to spend on them, I've always managed to gain more insight on JavaScript and different Cross-Site Scripting (XSS) vectors.
+Anyways I've recently felt the need to improve my Cross-Site Scripting skills and I've found that intigriti's challenges are hard and interesting and althought I've not managed to solve a few of them due to the lack of time I have to spend on them, I've always managed to gain more insight on JavaScript and different Cross-Site Scripting (XSS) vectors.

 Enough on my blabbering and let's get into the challenge and how I managed to solve it.